vjdyofficial/vjdyofficial/README.md

 Hi there!
 I'm a Student Content Creator, Graphic Designer, Developer and Photographer.
 I am so friendly at school, church and one of my cousins.
 I do some sort of these things to help people, to share it with you and having a good time.

 > [!TIP]
-Here is the tip I got from idea.
 I love my beautiful godmother or _ninang_ kaye so much. even though she has a boyfriend already.
 I'm supporting her on Instagram and YouTube like a collab with each other.
 But the most loving so much is my family and cousins.
 I also love my friends.

 > [!IMPORTANT]
 The important things I made is doing a content in my YouTube Channel. also, I'm trying to do my best to upload more and VJDY Official Productions is **my own platform**.
 Also, I am coding markdown notes on GitHub to share my experiences.
 One of others I made with my hobbies are Graphic Desiging, this can be use for creativity.
 Developing, I made useful apps for you for free. and last but not the least is Photography.
 I took the photo of sunset, portrait, nature and inspired people I met.